Business resilience Retuning your business

 - As mentioned above SA companies are required to file a master file where aggregate cross border related party transactions exceed ZAR100 million applicable to years of assessment commencing on or after 1 October 2016.

 - The local file has detailed information and support on the intercompany transactions that the local company engages in with its foreign related parties.
 The local file is required per legal entity and the information included is in line with the OECD Guidelines prescribed requirements for a local file.
-Over and above the local file, SA taxpayers with cross-border related party transactions exceeding ZAR100 million per year (whether these are charged out or not) are required to keep significant additional records to support those individual categories of transactions that exceed ZAR5 million.
+Over and above the local file, SA taxpayers with cross border related party transactions exceeding ZAR100 million per year (whether these are charged out or not) are required to keep significant additional records to support those individual categories of transactions which exceed ZAR5 million.
 Where a SA MNE is required to file a CbC Report, they will also be required to file a local file as part of the CbC Report submission regardless of the value of the cross border related party transactions for a particular year.

 Some risk factors for challenge